densitydesign/teaching-dd14/README.md

 # teaching-dd14
- Results of the course 'DensityDesign' Academic Year 2018-2019
+Results of the 'DensityDesign' Final Synthesis Design Studio, a.y.
+2018-2019